 Fear Of Imperfection: Atelophobia, Perfectionism, And How To Heal

 Setting goals, striving for excellence, and exercising self-discipline can be features of a healthy attitude towards personal growth.
 Taken to the extreme, however, these attributes may characterize a trait known as perfectionism.
-Sometimes known as atelophobia, this fear of imperfection can interfere with mental health and well-being, making it difficult to cope when confronted with failure, mistakes, and imperfection.
+Atelophobia is the fear of making a mistake that can interfere with mental health and well-being, making it difficult to cope when confronted with failure and imperfection.

-Here, we’ll explore perfectionism and offer practical guidance for overcoming damaging thought patterns.
+Here, we’ll explore this specific phobia and offer practical guidance for overcoming damaging thought patterns.
 With a well-rounded understanding of how to overcome perfectionism, it may be possible to adopt a healthier attitude to self-growth and achievement.

 Understanding atelophobia and perfectionism